The difference between Hispanic, Latino, Spanish, Latinx, Chicano etc.

 Although Spanish is a nationality and a language, you can only label someone as Spanish if he or she is from the country of Spain.

 You may call a Spanish-speaker just that, a Spanish-speaker, but that does not make them Spanish.

 Take English for example.
 You would probably not refer to an English-speaker as English.
 You would label that person based on where he or she was born: British, American, Australian, etc. The term Spanish works the same way.

 Therefore, if a person speaks Spanish but was born in Mexico, he or she is not Spanish, he or she is Mexican.

 Can someone be both Hispanic and Latino?

-Yes, someone can fit both categories but that does not make the two terms interchangeable.
+Yes, someone can fit both categories of Hispanic and Latino, but that does not make the two terms interchangeable.

 Take Sofia Vergara for example.
 Vergara was born in Colombia but is currently living in the United States.
 Therefore, she is Latina because she is from a Latin American country.
 Since she is from a country that is mainly Spanish speaking, she is Hispanic as well.

 On the other hand, Marcos Alonso Mendoza who is from Spain, does not fit both categories.
 He is Hispanic because he is from a Spanish speaking country.
 However, he is not Latino, because he is not from Latin America.

 Cris Cyborg, who is Brazilian, is Latina because she is from a Latin American country.
 However, since she is not from a Spanish-speaking country, she is not Hispanic.